-The main driving factors behind different kinds of structuring of real-estate transactions in Sweden are: applicable tax (including VAT) rules and forms of financing.
+The main driving factors behind different kinds of structuring of real estate transactions in Sweden are: applicable tax (including VAT) rules and forms of financing.

-However, there is a proposal for change of the tax legislation for ‘packaging’ of real estate into SPVs, involving, among other things, proposed income taxation on the sale of shares and changes of applicable rates of stamp duty, possibly also extending stamp duty charges to property amalgamation measures and to the sale of shares.
+There has been a proposal for change in the tax legislation for packaging of real estate into SPVs, involving, among other things, proposed income taxation on the sale of shares and changes of applicable rates of stamp duty, possibly also extending stamp duty charges to property amalgamation measures and to the sale of shares.
 A government inquiry (Sw.
-SOU 2017:27, Vissa frågor inom fastighets-och stämpelskatteområdet) released its report on such issues on 30 March 2017 and the legislation process has been initiated.
+SOU 2017:27, Vissa frågor inom fastighets-och stämpelskatteområdet) released its report on such issues in 2017.
 However, several government representatives, many market players and tax experts have criticised the suggested changes and it is commonly believed that the proposal, in its current form, will not lead to legislation.

-During recent years, an extensive variety of real-estate financing vehicles has evolved based on international practices and market needs.
-Traditional real-estate asset-backed financing has been supplemented by publicly issued and traded instruments on the company holding level, such as corporate bonds and preference share structures.
+During recent years, an extensive variety of real estate financing vehicles has evolved based on international practices and market needs.
+Traditional real estate asset-backed financing has been supplemented by publicly issued and traded instruments on the company holding level, such as corporate bonds and preference share structures.

-Most value-add real-estate investments in Sweden currently involve different levels of development projects, both commercial and residential.
+Most value-add real estate investments in Sweden currently involve different levels of development projects, both commercial and residential.
 Many such investments involve local entrepreneurs, with the need for financing also during the development phase.
-In such deals, involving forward purchase or forward funding elements, structuring of transfer of ownership, security interests and project management will depend heavily on the financing structure.
+In such deals, involving forward purchase or forward-funding elements, structuring of transfer of ownership, security interests and project management will depend heavily on the financing structure.

-Publicly traded real-estate owning companies are not treated differently from other publicly traded companies.
-This means, among other things, that when acquiring more than 5 per cent of the votes or share capital in such a company (with further thresholds at 10, 15, 20 etc per cent) a notification must be made to the Swedish Financial Supervisory Authority (FSA) and information about the acquisition must be made public.
+Publicly traded real estate-owning companies are not treated differently from other publicly traded companies.
+This means, among other things, that when acquiring more than 5 per cent of the votes or share capital in such a company (with further thresholds at 10, 15, 20 (etc) per cent), a notification must be made to the Swedish Financial Supervisory Authority (FSA), and information about the acquisition must be made public.

 When acquiring 30 per cent of the votes or share capital, an acquirer must make a mandatory takeover bid to all shareholders.
-At 90 per cent the holder of such shares has a squeeze-out right in relation to the remaining shareholders.
+At 90 per cent, the holder of such shares has a squeeze-out right in relation to the remaining shareholders.